IUCompilerCourse/Essentials-of-Compilation/README.md

 # Essentials of Compilation

-This is a book about compiling a subset of Racket to x86-64 assembly code.
+This is the LaTeX sources for two books, one about compiling a subset of Racket to x86-64 assembly code and the other about compiling a subset of Python, also to x86-64.

 **Generating the book**